 There are a lot of significant moments in the life of your business — from that initial idea or inspiration, to your first big client or contract.
 From the day you open the doors, to the day you decide to transfer or sell the business, many of the decisions you make regarding the direction of the company may hinge on the worth of the business.

 Because of constant change in the economic, competitive and regulatory landscape in which your business exists, it’s a good idea to review the value of your business on a regular basis.
 Doing this will allow you to have a firm grasp on the business’s current value and track its growth over an extended period of time.
 With this knowledge, you could consider adjusting your business plans to focus more on the drivers of value, or simply be in a better position to take advantage of opportunities.
+(Tool: Accelerate your business growth)

 So, when is it most important to know the value of your business?
-Well, there are several key times when it’s important to talk to your financial advisor about getting a valuation performed and how to get it done, perhaps using a CPA or a certified business valuation firm.
+Well, there are several key times when it’s important to talk to your financial professional about getting a valuation performed and how to get it done, perhaps using a CPA or a certified business valuation firm.
 Let’s examine a few of those instances:

 Changes to your business